FRIENDS OF THE DWIGHT HISTORIC DISTRICT

 We are currently campaigning for New Haven to adopt a Preservation Ordinance.
 We believe a preservation ordinance can help our city grow responsibly while retaining it's heritage.
 In this video Brad Schide of CT Preservation and Mary Falvey of Hartford Preservation Alliance explain what a preservation ordinance is, how it works, and why it has helped Hartford.

-Join us for a free community meeting on Wednesday December 4 at 6PM at the Ives Main New Haven Public Library.
+JOIN US AT a free community meeting on Wednesday January 8 at 6PM at the Ives Main New Haven Public Library.

 To learn more click here.